-Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Like A Pregnant Lady!
+Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Pregnant!

 The competition in the Bigg Boss 11 house is getting tougher with each passing day.
-Recently, we saw the family members and friends visiting the contestants during luxury budget task, which tested the emotional control and patience of the housemates.
+Recently, we saw the family members and friends visiting the contestants during the luxury budget task, which tested the emotional control and patience of the housemates.

 The latest luxury budget task, BB Lab too, tests the patience of the housemates.
 Read on to know the highlights of yesterday's (December 12) episode...